hermiteer/Blockhead/README.md

 1. Calculate the texture coordinates from the frame buffer coordinates
 1. Apply the frame buffer to the box using the texture coordinates

 The pixellation effect is done with CoreImage on the entire frame buffer, but has performance implications to be addressed later.
+Without any pixellation, the app runs at 60fps.

 The top left thumbnail is the entire AR frame buffer, with an overlay indicating the texture coordinates, with the same overlay on the screen.
 When both of these are aligned, the 2D transforms are working as expected.
 There are on-screen toggles for those features, plus pixellation and face geometry visibility.